Why Selena Gomez Won’t Release New Music Anytime Soon

 “I’m doing things that I love that I’m passionate about that I care about,” Selena said when discussing her new music plans this week.
 “It just makes me happy,” Gomez added.

-Gomez made the new music confession while practicing what she’s been preaching, as the star was making a very special appearance at a local High School at the time in association with the Step Up Foundation as she attempted to spread the organization’s mantra of “empowerment and fulfilling one’s potential” to students.
+Gomez made the new music confession while practicing what she’s been preaching, as the star was making a very special appearance at a local high school at the time in association with the Step Up Foundation as she attempted to spread the organization’s mantra of “empowerment and fulfilling one’s potential” to students.

-The news that Selena doesn’t have a new album to follow the release of “It Ain’t Me” will likely comes as blow to fans of Gomez, as it was revealed last year as Harper’s Bazaar revealed in December that the star was back in the studio and working with Justin Tranter, who Selena worked with for her 2015 album Revival.
+The news that Selena doesn’t have a new album to follow the release of “It Ain’t Me” will likely come as blow to fans of Gomez, as it was revealed last year by Harper’s Bazaar in December that the star was back in the studio and working with Justin Tranter, who Selena worked with for her 2015 album Revival.

 But this isn’t the first time Selena has admitted in recent weeks that her music career and a new album isn’t her priority.

-Selena Gomez previously hinted earlier this month that she has no plans to out any new music out there just yet, revealing during her cover shoot for the April 2017 issue of Vogue magazine that she’s just not feeling the desire to get creative and put out a new album right now.
+Selena Gomez previously hinted earlier this month that she has no plans to put any new music out there just yet, revealing during her cover shoot for the April 2017 issue of Vogue magazine that she’s just not feeling the desire to get creative and put out a new album right now.

 “I love what I do, and I’m aware of how lucky I am, but, how can I say this without sounding weird?”
-Gomez asked of her career, “I just really can’t wait for people to forget about me.”
+Gomez asked of her career.
+“I just really can’t wait for people to forget about me.”

 Gomez then went on to admit in the candid new interview that she’s not inclined to put out new music and seek the public’s approval, though Gomez didn’t reveal if she plans to return to acting in the meantime.